Holidays on Thailand west coast beaches

 Phi Phi Leh is half an hour away by boat and has no accommodation at all but still suffers the ‘Curse of the Longtails‘ with roaring longboats coming and going endlessly.

 If you hire a private longtail take a trip to Bamboo Island after Phi Phi Leh; it’s a tiny tranquil place devoid of structures and massed visitors.

 Day trips by boat from Phuket to the Phi Phi islands are also popular.
 The Phi Phi region is best December-March.

 Accessible from Ao Nang in a few minutes by longtail boat, West Railay (aka Rai Leh) is stunningly pretty, has restrained development, reasonable prices, soft white sand and clear water, tho’ longtail taxis still park there cluttering the view, impeding swimming and not helping the water purity.
 Still, it’s better than paying the extortionate prices at Thailand’s Rayavadee Premier on the next beach – Laem Phra Nang – and still getting the longtails and their day trippers swarming the beach.
-Best Dec-March.
+Best December-March.

-Khlong Dao and Phra-Ae beaches, Ko Lanta island
+Khlong Dao and Phra-Ae beaches, Koh Lanta island

 Ko Lanta is a relatively unspoiled resort island in Thailand, with a fine combination of big, soft, sandy beaches on the upper west side, calm clear waters, relaxed locals and cheap accommodation, though the road running down the centre is an unnattractive mess.
 Beaches are only accessible via hotels.